 5.3 Transfer of Personal Data to Certain Third Parties

-Golder generally discloses Personal Data of EEA Covered Persons only to Third Parties who reasonably need to know such data only for the scope of the initial transaction and not for other purposes.
+Golder generally discloses Personal Data of EEA Covered Persons only to Third Parties who reasonably need to know such data and only for the scope of the initial transaction and not for other purposes.
 The recipient Third Parties must agree to abide by confidentiality and data privacy and security obligations.
 Golder may provide such Personal Data to Third Parties that act as agents, consultants, and contractors to perform tasks on behalf of and under Golder’s instructions.
 For example, Golder may store such Personal Data in the facilities operated by Third Parties.
 Such Third Parties must agree to use such Personal Data only for the purposes for which they have been engaged by Golder and they must either: (i) comply with the Privacy Shield Principles or another mechanism permitted by the applicable EU data protection law(s) for transfers and processing of Personal Data; or (ii) agree to provide adequate protections for the Personal Data that are no less protective than those set out in this Policy.
 Please be aware that Golder may be required to disclose a Covered Person’s Personal Data in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
 Golder is liable for appropriate onward transfers of personal data to third parties.

 5.4 Inquiries and Complaints